rootpromptnext/argo-rollout-blue-green/README.md

   --password <initial-password>
 ```

-- `<ARGOCD_SERVER>` → the external IP or DNS name of your Argo CD API server (e.g., `localhost:8080` if port‑forwarded, or the LoadBalancer DNS on EKS).
+- `<ARGOCD_SERVER>` → the external IP or DNS name of your Argo CD API server (e.g., `localhost:8080` if port‑forwarded, or nodeport or the LoadBalancer DNS on EKS).
 - `<initial-password>` → by default, it’s the name of the Argo CD server pod:
   ```bash
   kubectl -n argocd get pods